-Unless you’ve been actively hiding from all forms of media for the past year, you’ve heard about business intelligence.
-A Google search of the term yields 108 million results.
+Unless you’ve been actively hiding from all forms of media for the past few years, you’ve heard about business intelligence.
+A Google search of the term yields more than 120 million results.
 So what is Business Intelligence?
 Business Intelligence is the practice of using Big Data to gain insight and drive change within an organization.
 A pretty broad definition, right?
-How do we do Business Intelligence at Customer Relationship Metrics?
+How do we do it at Customer Relationship Metrics?

-Much of the work we do with/for our business partners is based in call centers.
-Call centers have been dubbed “the center of your universe” for very good reasons.
+Much of the work we do for our clients is based in voice of the customer business intelligence for contact centers.
+Contact centers have been dubbed “the center of your universe” for very good reasons.
 Terabytes of data on the customer experience are collected each year, from customer email addresses to compliments, product quality issues, questions, wish list items, consumer behavior, online presence and preferences, etc. There’s not a better place in an organization to be if your slice of heaven is data, data and more data!
-But much of the data collected in call centers is “raw”, unstructured, in a hard-to-use format, and/or disconnected from other key data points.
+But much of the data collected in contact centers is “raw”, unstructured, in a hard-to-use format, and/or disconnected from other key data points.

-What Customer Relationship Metrics does in Business Intelligence engagements is use a completely hosted reporting and data aggregation tools to bring disparate and largely unrelated data sources together into a platform where analytics are then possible.
+What Customer Relationship Metrics does in our Voice of the Customer Business Intelligence engagements is use a completely hosted data collection and reporting tools to bring disparate and largely unrelated data sources together into a platform where analytics are then possible.
 Analytics provide business partners with a means to identify relationships and to prioritize metrics in terms of capture and analysis, in what manner existing data can be best leveraged, and in many cases conducts the analysis that reveals opportunities, bottle-necks and risks within the organization that when rectified, result in top-line growth and bottom-line savings by improving the customer experience.

 The organization depicted below is falling below their Call Resolution goal for the year.
 An analysis of resolution performance (from a customer perspective) revealed that the second largest department (in terms of call volume) is performing 15% below goal.
 This department accounts for approximately 33% of all calls and therefore represents the largest opportunity for improving the organization’s call resolution performance.
 This department is also lagging on the KPIs first call resolution, repeat call resolution, service level, and average handle time.
 This additional insight reveals that this department is experiencing failure in delivering resolution not only on initial contact but on any further contacts customers deem necessary to attain resolution.
 The repeat call problem, combined with above average handle time makes the issue of non-resolution a very costly one.